 And not only do users accept these ads, they use them.
 Banner ads still work.
 Providing that advertisers deliver creative ad formats that don’t negatively disrupt users’ browsing experience, and instead focus on creating positive experiences, targeted banner ads are proven to be highly effective in boosting a brand’s perception.

-This the way forward for online advertising.
+This is the way forward for online advertising.
 Only through gaining a better understanding of the motivations, browsing habits, preferences and requirements of “ad aware” users will we be able to deliver a win-win for everyone in the digital ads supply chain.